 If you have lots of time and want to see more than just capitals go for a road trip!
 There’re numerous rental companies that let you rent the car in Czech Republic and return it in Germany.
 You might break the trip from Prague to Berlin in numerous places along the way.
 This will give you a great overview of how diverse the region is, both with culture and nature.

 Melnik and Litomerice are your typical Central European towns, too pretty to be real, with red rooftops, winding lanes and pastel houses.
 Bohemian / Saxon Switzerland National Parks are areas of incredible nature, great hiking trails and picturesque spots.
-Dresden is known as one of the most beautiful cities in Germany, with rich but tragic history and numerous attractions that will keep you busy for a day or two.
-Before arriving to Berlin you may also stop in Spreewald – the area known as German Venice, where you can relax while going on kayak tours out in the nature.
+Dresden is known as one of the most beautiful cities in Germany, with a rich but tragic history and numerous attractions that will keep you busy for a day or two.
+Before arriving to Berlin you may also stop in Spreewald – the area known as German Venice, where you can relax while going on kayak tours out in nature.

 If you feel like doing a little detour you can go via Liberec, Görlitz or even combine that with Poland.
-Liberec is one of the most underrated cities in Czech Republic, known mostly for winter sports but offering so much more, including the beautiful architecture from the beginning of 20th century and one of the sculptures made by famous and controversial Czech artists – David Cerny (you surely have spotted his works around Prague).
+Liberec is one of the most underrated cities in the Czech Republic, known mostly for winter sports but offering so much more, including the beautiful architecture from the beginning of 20th century and one of the sculptures made by famous and controversial Czech artists – David Cerny (you surely have spotted his works around Prague).
 As for Görlitz: you most likely have seen the place in numerous movies, you just didn’t know it’s this low-profile German city.
 Have you watched “Grand Hotel Budapest”, “Inglourious Basterds” or “Around the World in 80 Days”?
 It was all filmed in Görlitz!

 So now you know all the best ways how to get from Prague to Berlin.
 No matter if you decided for a quick trip or a longer and more adventurous journey you will surely have a great time.
 Not only both capitals are amazing but area between them is pretty great too.
 Have a great trip!